JaykeBird/PathfinderJson/README.md

 ## How to build
 You must have Visual Studio 2019 version 16.3 or later to properly open the project and build it, as it is a .NET Core 3.0 WPF app.
 As a WPF app, that does mean this is Windows-only.
 I do wanna experiment with Avalonia later for a cross-platform UI.

+Fun note: the main window seems to lag Visual Studio pretty bad, due to how many controls that's in it (especially after I added in the Spells tab and its 20+ text boxes).
+Although it is annoying, it hasn't bothered me to the point that I've done much about it though.
+This may be more of an issue for a computer that isn't the most powerful; my machine is about a mid-tier build.

 ## Roadmap
 View this project's roadmap [on the GitHub wiki page](https://github.com/JaykeBird/PathfinderJson/wiki/Roadmap).